Bath and shower products, as part of the $50-billion personal care products industry, have become big business in the United States.

 - Organic Calendula Extract

-Calendula, an herb with fiery red and yellow petals, similar to a marigold, is used to moisturize and soften all skin types, rejuvenate you skin and reduce the appearance of signs of premature aging, including age-related thinning of your skin.
+Calendula, an herb with fiery red and yellow petals, similar to a marigold, is used to moisturize and soften all skin types.
 When mixed with other oils such as olive oil its skin nurturing benefits are even more pronounced.
 Calendula's aromatherapy quality promotes relaxation.

-The Obvious Choice Is Truly Organic AND All-Natural, and It's Waiting for You Here at Mercola.com
+The Obvious Choice Is Waiting for You Here at Mercola.com

 In my opinion, you won't find a finer bar of soap than our Shea Butter Bar Soap.
 When you hold it in your hands, you'll see why the soap makers themselves call it "hand lotion in a bar."